 Just after the new year, Ms. Ilagan attended the 2015 Civil Society Forum preceding the opening of the 53rd Session of the UN Commission for Social Development from 4-13 February.
 Rethinking and Strengthening Social Development in the Contemporary World aimed at designing a "Life of Dignity for All".
-Talks focused on economic outcomes that exacerbated the inequalities and deprivations faced by PwDs and concluded that governments, civil society and social development stakeholders must ensure that the development agenda took into account those inequalities.
-RI Global testified that the Post-2015 Agenda would continue to systematically exclude and disempower the most vulnerable populations without the voice of the disabled.
+Talks focused on economic outcomes that exacerbated the inequalities and deprivations faced by PwDs and concluded that governments, civil society and social development stakeholders must ensure that the development agenda took into account those voice of the disabled.
 "Only when the international community prioritizes the participation, empowerment, and full involvement of marginalized people would development be sustainable," Ms. Ilagan told the Forum.